TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 <img width="718" alt="Screen Shot 2023-03-25 at 3 14 01 PM" src="https://user-images.githubusercontent.com/89117508/227739411-aae6b871-4b2c-47bc-abdd-20965d51d1a9.png">

 WebLI, a multilingual image-language dataset built from images and texts available on the public web, was used to train the PaLI model.
 WebLI scales up the image language data collection from English-only datasets to 109 languages, which enables us to pretrain PaLI multilingually, and perform downstream tasks across many languages.
 Due to the abundance of multilingual content on the internet, the collection process for the WebLI dataset can be scaled to cover 10 billion images and 12 billion alt-texts.
-In addition to annotation with web text, the paper applied the GCP Vision API to extract OCR annotations on all images, resulting in 29 billion image-OCR pairs.
+In addition to annotation with web text, the paper extracted OCR annotations on all images, resulting in 29 billion image-OCR pairs.

 De-duplication applied on this WebLI dataset to mitigate train-to-test leakage.
 This was done by removing images against 68 common vision/vision-language datasets.
 Eliminating these images from the WebLI dataset does not result in any significant shrinkage (0.36%).